facebook/react-native/docs/GettingStarted.md

 <block class="mac ios tvos" />

 - Open `index.ios.js` in your text editor of choice and edit some lines.
-- Hit `Command⌘ + R` in your iOS or Apple TV Simulator to reload the app and see your change!
+- Hit `Command⌘ + R` in the Simulator to reload the app and see your change!

 <block class="mac android" />